U.S. tells Rwanda to halt support for Congo rebels

-KINSHASA (Reuters) - The United States has called on Rwanda to stop supporting armed rebel groups in neighboring Democratic Republic of Congo after a U.N. investigation implicated senior Kigali officials.
+KINSHASA, July 1 (Reuters) - The United States has called on Rwanda to stop supporting armed rebel groups in neighbouring Democratic Republic of Congo after a U.N. investigation implicated senior Kigali officials.

 Fighting in Congo continued over the weekend in hills near the Rwandan border between forces loyal to Kinshasa and fighters from the so-called M23 mutiny.